-Fitness to practise costs have risen from £8.5m to £14.9m over the past five years and from £13.2m to £14.9m over the past year.
-The main drivers of fitness to practise costs are the size of the Register, the percentage of registrants subject to an allegation, the percentage of allegations that are referred for hearing by a tribunal (the "case to answer rate"), and the average length of time of the hearing.
+Fitness to practise4 costs have risen from £8.5m to £14.9m over the past five years and from £13.2m to £14.9m over the past year.
+The main drivers of fitness to practise costs are the size of the Register, the percentage of registrants subject to an allegation, the percentage of allegations that are referred for hearing by a Panel (the "case to answer rate"), and the average length of time of the hearing.
 The percentage of registrants subject to an allegation has remained almost constant over the past four years, so the total number of allegations received has increased only proportionately to the overall growth in the Register.
-However, due to a range of factors including increasing complexity of cases, the length of time cases were taking to conclude was increasing.
+However, due to a range of factors including increasing complexity of cases, the length of time cases were taking to conclude has increased.
 In 2016-17 we realigned the Fitness to Practise Directorate to provide greater specialisation, and increased the resources of the Directorate, in order to process more cases and reduce the length of time from receipt of allegation to conclusion.
 The results of this can be seen in the increase in the number of hearings and total days of hearings in the table above.

-The increase in the case to answer rate to 71% in 2016-17 is a consequence of our increased focus on the initial "triage" stage of the fitness to practise process, and the assessment of cases against our Standard of Acceptance for allegations.
-The Standard of Acceptance ensures that our fitness to practise processes and our limited resources are used effectively to protect the public and are not diverted into investigation matters which do not raise cause for concern.
-For example, some of the allegations we receive are about a single, minor mistake or error of judgement by a registrant.
-That would normally not indicate a risk to public protection, so after initial assessment, the allegation would normally not be taken forward to an investigating committee panel for a decision on whether there is a case to answer at tribunal.
+The increase in the case to answer rate to 71 per cent in 2016-17 is a consequence of our increased focus on the initial "triage" stage of the fitness to practise process, and the assessment of cases against our Standard of Acceptance5 for allegations.
+The Standard of Acceptance ensures that our finite fitness to practise resources are used effectively to protect the public and are not diverted into investigating matters which do not raise cause for concern.
+For example, some of the allegations we receive do not relate to the fitness to practise of an individual registrant or are about minor and isolated mistakes by registrants which are insufficient to suggest that fitness to practise is impaired.
 By filtering out, at the first stage in the process, allegations that it is not appropriate for us to pursue, the revised Standard of Acceptance has enabled better use of our resources at the later stages.
-It has also meant that a higher percentage of those allegations that do proceed to an investigating committee panel are found to have a case to answer at tribunal.
+It has also meant that a higher percentage of those allegations that do proceed further are found by and investigating committee panel to have a "case to answer".